misterrodg/VidMapper/README.md

 First, download the FAA CIFP zip file.
 Copy the `FAACIFP18` file from the zip into the `./navdata` directory.

-Next, create a facility file in the `./facilities` directory.
-This file will define what should be drawn into the map.
+Next, create a facility file in the `./facilities` directory with the name of the facility you will be creating.
+For example, if you are creating a facility for Dover RAPCON, the facility file would be `DOV.json`.
+If the facility ID matches the ID from the [Simaware TRACON Project](https://github.com/vatsimnetwork/simaware-tracon-project/tree/main/Boundaries), it will automatically add it to your videomap.
+The facility file defines what should be drawn into the map.

 ## Facility File Format